 Keep Branding Consistent

 People remember simple, matching visuals.
 Use the same logo, profile photo, and colour scheme across your website and social accounts.
 You don’t need a fancy designer, either.
 Free tools like Canva, Looka, or Hatchful make it easy to whip up a polished logo or banner.
-Wealthy Affiliate also has a built-in Logo Designer, DesignPop in its toolbox, sign up to get 2000 Free AI credits worth US$10 and design yours in minutes.

 Remember, good branding also means having a clear voice and message that resonates with your market.
 This can give a boost to your reputation and build trust over time.